EDRIXS/RIXSREXS2025-tutorial/tutorials/AIM/AIM.md

 ---

 # RIXS calculations for an Anderson Impurity Model
-An Anderson Impurity Model (AIM) refers to a Hamiltonian with a set of correlated orbitals, often called the impurity or metal states, that hybridize with a set of uncorrelated orbitals, often called the ligands or bath states.
+An Anderson Impurity Model (AIM) refers to a Hamiltonian with a set of correlated orbitals, often referred to as the impurity or metal states, that hybridize with a set of uncorrelated orbitals, commonly known as the ligands or bath states.

 This example examines RIXS simulations for NiPS₃ based on Ref. [^1].
-The code used can be seen in [helper_function.py](https://github.com/EDRIXS/RIXSREXS2025-tutorial/blob/main/tutorials/AIM/helper_function.py).
-A more detailed description of AIMs in EDRIXS is available [here](https://edrixs.github.io/edrixs/auto_examples/example_3_AIM_XAS.html#sphx-glr-auto-examples-example-3-aim-xas-py).

 ![AIM](./levels.png)

-The function we will run can be examined [here](https://github.com/EDRIXS/RIXSREXS2025-tutorial/blob/main/tutorials/AIM/helper_function.py).
 In this example, we will focus on some properties of the model.
+If desired, the function we will run can be examined [here](https://github.com/EDRIXS/RIXSREXS2025-tutorial/blob/main/tutorials/AIM/helper_function.py).

 ```{code-cell} ipython3
 :tags: [remove_output]